Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: A multi-population mortality model with temperature effects

 \section{A multi-population mortality model with temperature effects}

-In this section, we explain our approach to incorporating temperature change into our mortality model.
-After introducing the data and notations (Section~\ref{subsec:data_notations}), we describe existing mortality models with jumps in Section~\ref{subsec:existing}.
-Section~\ref{subsec:LL_model} presents the proposed dynamics for central (virtual) mortality rates excluding temperature effects, followed by the Poisson formulation used to estimate the model parameters.
+In this section, we explain our approach to incorporating temperature effects into our mortality model.
+After introducing the data and notations in Section~\ref{subsec:data_notations}, Section~\ref{subsec:LL_model} presents the proposed dynamics for central mortality rates excluding temperature effects, followed by the Poisson formulation used to estimate the model parameters.
 Finally, Section~\ref{subsec:daily_death} describes the DLNM model used to estimate temperature-attributable deaths.